NEW FEATURE:

-Acacia koa of the family Leguminosae, the legume family
+Acacia koa of the family Fabaceae (syn.
+Leguminosae) the legume, pea, or bean family

 Native to Hawaii, this is a very attractive wood with a variety of figures, used mainly for ornamental items and musical instruments but sometimes for furniture